bitcointranscripts/bitcointranscripts/wasabi/research-club/checking-bitcoin-balances-privately.md

 Speaker 3: 00:53:42

-OK, this is where I saw this illustration, because I sent maybe the link to it before.
+OK, this is where I saw this illustration because I sent maybe the link to it before.
 My question is what is the mathematical principle that enables this?
 I'm a bit familiar with linear algebra.
 So that's, yeah.
 Yeah.
 So, yeah.
-Yeah.

 Speaker 1: 00:54:09

 So the main principle is that it's difficult to kind of invert matrices when they have noise.
-So I can say more about that, but basically what that means is like if you have a matrix, a large random matrix, and you multiply it by a vector, The outputs are easy to determine.
+So I can say more about that, but basically what that means is that if you have a matrix, a large random matrix, and you multiply it by a vector, The outputs are easy to determine.
 The output and the input vector are kind of correlated.
 It's easy to invert the matrix and figure out what the input was from the output.

 So if you have A, S, you know, if I give you A, S and I give you A, it's easy to find S, because finding the inverse of a matrix is not hard.
 But the key insight, the algebraic insight that enables this is that, Well, if I give you AS plus E, where E is just some very small noise, suddenly the problem is very hard.
 It's very hard to figure out S from AS plus E.

-The post has, I think, like further down kind of a discussion of like learning with errors and stuff.
+The post has, I think, like further down kind of a discussion of learning with errors and stuff.

 Speaker 3: 00:55:23